MozillaReality/area-demo-service-task/README.md

 The is only one possible configuration; equally, the main run loop could have been in the WebAssembly module (as if calling `main()` in a C program).
 The choice to keep the main loop in Javascript in this application was made to assist understanding of the interaction between WebXR and OpenSceneGraph.

+### Native code

+Native code used in the project is contained in a set of C/C++ files and libraries.
+These are compiled ahead-of-time to a WebAssembly module via the [`build.sh`](build.sh) build script.

+OpenSceneGraph (OSG) provides the core model loading and rendering in the application, the laser pointers, hit-testing, and rendering of label text and the highlight effect on the models.
+We use a version of OpenSceneGraph which has been pre-compiled to WebAssembly.

+To connect the Javascript portion of the app to the compiled OSG WebAssembly module, we borrowed and extended a library named AROSG from the [artoolkitX project](https://github.com/artoolkitx/artoolkitx).
+This library provides a set of C++ functions with a C wrapper to perform tasks like loading models and drawing the rays of the laser pointers.
+Full documentation for these interfaces can be seen in the `arosg.h` header file.

+* [`arosg.h`](arosg.h) - the main interfaces to the native code
+* [`arosg.cpp`](arosg.cpp) - implements a set of functions that provide us with abstractions to OpenSceneGraph functionality
+* [`ar_compat.h`](ar_compat.h) - a handful of macros normally found in artoolkitX
+* [`ar_compat.c`](ar_compat.c) - a handful of macros normally found in artoolkitX
+* [`mtx.h`](mtx.h) - utility functions to perform OpenGL-style matrix math
+* [`mtx.c`](mtx.c) - utility functions to perform OpenGL-style matrix math
+* [`osgPlugins.h`](osgPlugins.h) - macros to define which OpenSceneGraph plugins are to be linked statically into our application
+* [`shaders.h`](shaders.h) - define the shaders used by our OpenSceneGraph app.

+The `build.sh` build script compiles and links these (and from that point onwards, these native files are not required to be present on the web server).
+The result is contained in these files:

+* `arosg.wasm` - The compiled WebAssembly module
+* [`arosg.js`](arosg.js) - The script file loaded by the HTML page that is responsible for loading the WebAssembly module, as well as interop between Javascript and WebAssembly.
+* [`arosg.worker.js`](arosg.worker.js) - A script file loaded into worker threads in a multi-threaded WebAssembly environment.
+* `arosg.data` - Contains the virtual filesystem for the WebAssembly.

+### Models and other data used by native code

+WebAssembly provides a variety of different means for the native code to access files at runtime.
+In this application, we pre-pack files needed by the native code into a virtual file system.
+This step is done at compile time by passing the flag `--preload-file` to the wasm compiler.

+The files preloaded in this way include:

+- [`models/`](models/) - The 3D models used in the app, in glTF binary format (.glb).
+- [`fonts/`](fonts/) - The font(s) used by OSG to render in-scene.
+- [`shaders/`](shaders/) - Additional shaders require by OSG, in this case for the text rendering.
+Note that shaders we use directly are compiled into `shaders.h`.

+AROSG allows for the use of a text-based `.dat` file to specify some global transformations and settings to be applied to each model.
+This allows for easy scaling and positioning of models with different scales and/or origins or axes.

+Positioning of the models in the experience itself is expressed separately in the file [`data/machines.json`](data/machines.json) via OpenGL-style translation/rotation vectors.

+## Licenses

+[The license file](License) sets out the full license text.

+* The HTML+JS code is licensed under the MPL2.
+* The AROSG portions under the LGPLv3, and OpenSceneGraph under the OSGPL.

+All of these licenses are compatible with use in a proprietary and/or commercial application.

+The models of the machines are licensed for use only in association with this demonstration application.
+Users wishing to build on this application will need to separately license the models

 ## Building from source